aarushitandon0/lrm-comparision/README.md

 - Explores alternatives rather than committing to one path.
 - Can prune weaker branches.
 - Provides branch-level scores for analysis.
+- Useful when there are multiple plausible solution routes.

 Weaknesses:

 - Branch generation and scoring are expensive.
 - LLM self-scoring can prefer plausible wrong steps.
 - The current runner saves final result metadata, not full branch structures.
+- If the scoring signal is weak, pruning can remove the correct path too early.

 ### Graph